Empowering Through Code: Aiden’s Path to a Tech Career

 Impact

-Aiden says the biggest benefit was “the confidence boost and hands-on experience” that made him feel prepared for the next step in his career.
+As Aiden puts it, the biggest benefit was “the confidence boost and hands-on experience” that made him feel prepared for the future.

 Testimonials